rodrimati1992/const_format_crates/README.md

 `const_format` requires Rust 1.46.0, because it uses looping an branching in const contexts.

-Features that require versions of Rust, or the nightly compiler, need to be explicitly enabled with cargo features.
+Features that require newer versions of Rust, or the nightly compiler, need to be explicitly enabled with cargo features.